Shepherd’s Pot Pie

 Tips for Shepherd’s Pot Pie

-- Substitute ground turkey or lamb for the ground beef if desired.
+Substitute another ground meat such as ground turkey or lamb for the ground beef if desired.

-- Great for freezing!
-Make the filling, top with raw pie crust, cover and freeze.
+This recipe is great for freezing – make the filling, top with raw pie crust, cover and freeze.
 Then just thaw and bake!

 Shepherd's Pot Pie